“I think my child prefers the nanny to me!”

 But, do talk to the nanny and clarify her job role: What she will do and what you will do.
 It always helps to create a written job description as putting something in writing always gets a better buy-in from all parties involved.

 Make time to bond

-Need for the bond cannot be over emphasized.
+The need for the bond cannot be overemphasized.
 Do fun activities with your child.
 Even putting the child to sleep can be a very important fun activity, as can be waking up the child.
-These can become story time, cuddling time, and time to generally give comfort to the child.
+These can become storytime, cuddling time, and time to generally give comfort to the child.
 It always helps to set a routine so that the child sees you before going to bed as well as on waking up.

 In short, it is a good idea to spend as much time as possible with the child when you are home.
 But, remember, the time has to be exclusively for the child for you two to have fun.
 You can’t be working on a computer or be on phone while with the child.
 You will instruct the nanny to keep away her phone or not watch TV when she is with your child.
 Follow the same rule yourself.
 And, slowly you will see that the child looks forward to these times with you, without any need for you to compete with the nanny to get that time.

 Have the child by your side when you are doing the chores.
 In fact give some activities to the child too: handing you things if they can safely reach them (like the newspaper or TV remote), carrying some things with you (can be just a pair of socks when you are carrying clothes for laundry, or a packet of biscuits when you are shopping together).
 Involve the child in whatever way you can.